MarcToussaint/botop/docs/howto.md

 ## cfg Parameters

 * There should be a `git/botop/local.cfg` on your robot machine!
-That one is read *before* any local rai.cfg file.
+That one is read *after* any local rai.cfg file.
 Depending on the robot station, it should have different parameters for useRobotiq and useArm and useOptitrack

 * all `getParameter` from the code:
 ```